John Eric Ellison, Amaranthine

 People were fighting back and winning.
 Every shot was deadly.
 The targeted things evaporated rather than laying on the ground to rot more than they already were.

 Amun’s energy grid could be seen in the air above the ground like mist and thin cobalt-blue lines making everything visible, spectacular, and deadly.

 The smell of death was replaced by the pungent odor of ozone, not unlike the aftereffects of a severe electrical storm.
-Extradimensional Beings like Samael were able to fly about between buildings attacking people, throwing them out of windows, and cutting off human heads with swords.
+Extradimensional Beings like Samael could fly about between buildings attacking people, throwing them out of windows, and cutting off human heads with swords.
 These Beings seemed to delight in the infliction of terror.
 Their faces glowed with an unnaturally terrifying effect.
-But they seemed frightened of Amun’s weapons.
+But they appeared frightened of Amun’s weapons.

 Amun’s guns were more effective than even Amun thought they would be.
 At this rate, if the firearms were this deadly in human hands, then all over the Earth, humanity would surely win.

-The few rockers that remained alive after the initial shock troops invaded had picked up the guns they had thrown away and were shooting as they would in a video game.
+The few rockers that remained picked up the guns they had thrown away and were shooting as they would in a video game.
 The effects on the enemy were instantaneous.
 The enemy screamed, fell, and vanished as glowing mist.

 Copyright © 2021 by John Eric Ellison